jcouyang/functional-javascript/en/functor_&_monad/monad.md

 (a -> c) -> (b -> c) -> Either a b -> c
 ```

 You may be familiar with arrow notation `->`.
-But if you have missed previous chapters, I will give you a brief translation.
-Here it accepts two functions (`a->c` and `b->c`) and an `Either`, if the value of `Either` is on the leftside, it uses function mapping `a-c`, if on the rightside, applying second function mapping `b->c`
+But if you have missed some previous chapters, I can give you a brief translation.
+Here it accepts two functions (`a->c` and `b->c`) and an `Either`, if the value of `Either` is on the leftside, it uses function mapping `a->c`, if on the rightside, applying second function mapping `b->c`

-Being a Monad, it should have a method `>>=`, i.e. `Bind` method.
-(You maybe familiar with this symbol, if you look at the logo of Heskell, you can understand how importance Monad is).
+a Monad must have a method `>>=`, a.k.a. `Bind` method. (ah, I may have seen this symbol somewhere before, indeed, yes, if you look at the logo of Heskell, you'll understand how importance Monad is).

 ![](http://www.haskell.org/wikistatic/haskellwiki_logo.png)

-The meaning of Bind is simple, that is adding a operation on the box.
-Putting radioactive atom into box, if cat is alive, it is a Hulk-cat, otherwise, it is a Hulk-dead-cat.
+The meaning of Bind is simple, which is adding a operation on the box.
+It's like the operation of putting radioactive atom into box, if cat is alive, it is a Hulk-cat, otherwise, it is a Hulk-dead-cat.

 ```js